petrknap/bash-git/README.md

 # Dockerized Bash and Git

-Ignore this repository, it cointains only dockerized Bash and Git for unix-like work on Windows.
+Ignore this repository with a clear conscience, it contains nothing interesting.

 ---